MOBOX Price Tops $0.51 on Exchanges (MBOX)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-MOBOX’s genesis date was April 2nd, 2021.
-MOBOX’s total supply is 369,987,868 tokens and its circulating supply is 188,296,741 tokens.
+MOBOX launched on April 2nd, 2021.
+MOBOX’s total supply is 369,987,868 tokens and its circulating supply is 188,690,054 tokens.
+MOBOX’s official message board is www.mobox.io/community/article/list/announcement.
+The Reddit community for MOBOX is https://reddit.com/r/mobox.
+The official website for MOBOX is www.mobox.io/#.
 MOBOX’s official Twitter account is @mobox_official.
-The official website for MOBOX is www.mobox.io/#.
-The Reddit community for MOBOX is https://reddit.com/r/mobox.
-The official message board for MOBOX is www.mobox.io/community/article/list/announcement.

 MBOX Token hodlers have the right to submit and vote on proposals.
 Hodlers will be able to manage the success of the platform such as games to develop and integrate, unique functions, events, development and more.”